emmahewson/mp3-swimmon/README.md

     - Cards have a hover effect and underlined title to make it clear they are clickable
     - Cards contain information pulled from events and locations collections in database:
         - Location image
+            - taken from the location object associated with the event via the location_id field in the event object
+            - uploaded by admin when creating location & stored on Cloudinary
+            - if image fails to load a placeholder image will appear with Swimmon logo
         - Event name
         - Created by
         - Location name
-        - Date & Time
+        - Date & Time (converted to a user-friendly format using Jinja filters)
         - Who event is for
         - Challenge level of event
     - Who & Challenge categories have coloured backgrounds which change based on their content to make them easy to visually scan & find what a user is looking for
-        - This is set dynamically using Jinja templating to set a bespoke class name in the HTML file
+        - This is set dynamically using Jinja to add a bespoke class name in the HTML file
     - Cards have edit & delete buttons for CRUD functionality
         - These buttons are only visible if the event was created by the current user or if the current user is an admin
         - Edit button leads to edit-event page